asllop/RunPack/README.md

 ## Embedding

-To embed RunPack start by including the dependencies in your cargo file:
+To start using RunPack, first include it in your cargo file:

 ```toml
 runpack = "0.1.0"
 ```

+Also include as a dependency any other [RunPack module](#modules) you will need.

 Then use it: